 Option a) effectively integrates all three elements of the fraud triangle and implicitly addresses the pervasiveness of the cycle through "institutional capture" and a "culture where corruption is expected," explaining why the cycle is so difficult to break.

-Last free one today — make it count tomorrow, or type /upgrade for unlimited.
+The final answer is Last free one today — make it count tomorrow, or type /upgrade for unlimited.